American Society of Addiction Medicine

-April 23, 2015 - A practical, interactive case-based course for primary care physicians to help recognize, treat and refer patients at risk for or with substance use disorders (SUD).
+April 23, 2015 - An interactive case-based course for primary care physicians and clinicians.

-April 23, 2015 - Will use clinical cases to demonstrate evidence-based methods of pain management that involve minimal or no use of prescription opioids.
+April 23, 2015 - A lively course that utilizes cases to demonstrate evidence-based methods of pain management with minimal or no prescription opioids.

 Our nationwide directory of addiction medicine professionals.

 Worldwide, tobacco use causes more than 5 million deaths per year.

 © 2015 American Society of Addiction Medicine.
 All rights reserved.

 4601 N. Park Avenue, Upper Arcade #101, Chevy Chase, MD 20815

 Phone: 301-656-3920 |